odra/bluechi-on-yocto/bluechi-machine/README.md

 $ runqemu qemux86 nographic
 ```

-You login using "root" as username (no password).
+You can login using "root" as username (no password).

 ## License